Git Stash: Save and Restore Uncommitted Changes

 Applying Specific Stashes

-# Apply a specific stash
+# Apply a specific stash without removing it

 git stash apply stash@{1}

-# Remove a specific stash after applying
+# Apply and remove a specific stash

 git stash pop stash@{1}

 This flexibility allows you to manage multiple pieces of temporary work efficiently without confusion.
+You can have stashes for different branches, different features, or different experiments, all stored separately and applied when needed.

 Stash vs Commit